tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

     def all()(using Async): Either[String, LazyList[Post]]
 ```

 As you can see, `Future`s are gone and the return type it's just the result of their intent (expressed with `Either` to return a meaningful message in case of failure).
-The fact they are _suspendable_ is expressed by means of the `Async` context, which is required to invoke those function.
+The fact they are _suspendable_ is expressed by means of the `Async` context, which is required to invoke those functions.

 > Key inspiring principle (actually, "stolen" by Kotlin)
 >